miztiik/aws-real-time-use-cases/README.md

 ### ✏️ Tips on writing good use-cases

-- Make your titles succinct, informative, compelling, and written with the audience in mind
+- **Titles** - Make your titles succinct, informative, compelling, and written with the audience in mind
   - Keep it to a single line
   - Use Keywords(not jargons) and verbs
+- Structure your use-case into 3 segments
+  - **Beginning**
+    - Introduce who (or your organisation) you are
+    - Describe the business challenge
+    - Explain the impact of the challenge
+  - **Middle/Solution**
+    - Describe the technical challenge
+    - Describe the plan
+    - Explain(if possible) what were the choices and trade-offs
+  - **End/Conclusion**
+    - Give usecase examples
+    - Describe technical & business benefits
+    - Explain how this solution can be extended or future roadmap
 - Use fewer than 35 words per sentence.
   - Instead of, _due to the fact that_ use _because_
   - Instead of, _totally lacked the ability to_ use _could not_